-Variables across different forages and feeds can be accounted for by basing comparisons on the amount of feed DM compare the economic value of consumed by the cows, known as 'utilised DM' (Figure 6).
+Variables across different forages and feeds can be accounted for by basing comparisons on the amount of dry matter actually consumed by the cows, known as utilised DM (Figure 6).

 Utilised DM costings are most valuable for comparing similar types of feed ingredients because they do not account for the differences in individual energy and protein contents.